alegonz/baikal/README.md

 model = Model([x1, x2], y, y_t)
 ```

+You can call the same step on different inputs and targets to reuse the step (similar to the concept of shared layers and nodes in Keras), and specify a different `compute_func`/`trainable` configuration on each call.
+This is achieved via "ports": each call creates a new port and associates the given configuration to it.
+You may access the configuration at each port using the `get_*_at(port)` methods.

-(*) Steps are called on and output DataPlaceHolders.
+(*) Steps are called on and output DataPlaceholders.
 DataPlaceholders are produced and consumed exclusively by Steps, so you do not need to instantiate these yourself.

-Note: Currently, calling the same step on different inputs and targets to reuse the step (similar to the concept of shared layers and nodes in Keras) is not supported.
-Calling a step twice on different inputs will override the connectivity from the first call.
-Support for shareable steps might be added in future releases.

 ### 3. Train the model